-7 Actions
+Actions

 This is where you'll define the actions that make up your activity.
 The order of the actions is important because they will execute in the order you provide.
-For more details see the Actions chapter below.

 Activity Attributes

 Like workflow attributes, activity attributes allow you to store the data needed to execute your workflow.
 Many workflows can get by with using just workflow attributes.
 But there will be times when a specific activity is run more than once.
 If you'd like to keep track of data for each execution, you'll need to define activity attributes.
 The data in these attributes is only available within the specific activity instance.